-And the third approach (regenerative medicine) while old and new, is still so new, so few know about it; though it is increasing in popularity as our population comes to grips with the impact of today’s virtually non-stop 24/7 performance culture on our overactive bodies that are crumbling under the strain.
+And the third approach (regenerative medicine) is still so new, so few know about it; though it is increasing in popularity as our population comes to grips with the impact of today’s virtually non-stop 24/7 performance culture on our overactive bodies that are crumbling under the strain.

-Only recently has regeneration of “energy,” begun to crack the mainstream, yet, though many people are talking about it, few know how to ‘talk,’ about it such that a person can walk away saying “I got that.”
+Only recently has regeneration of “energy,” begun to crack the mainstream, yet, though many people are talking about it, few know how to ‘talk,’ about, such that a person can walk away saying “I got that.”

 The question is, what does regeneration mean for you and me, in the context of our everyday life; a life that is fast-paced, overworks most of us, and requires us to generate copious amounts of energy to get through the day, leaving us tired, potentially depleted and chronically fatigued?